 It formed part of a show that was put on by health workers to show the variety of work in the hospital, tracking the journey of a man who had been injured in a fictional motorcycle action, tracking his journey from his arrival at the hospital by ambulance to his appointments with occupational therapists to help him get on with his life after leaving its care.

-“I think it’s really useful,” he said.
+“I think it’s really useful,” said Mr McInnes.
 “I didn’t decide I wanted to be doctor until near the end of my time at school.
 These youngsters get to see what the NHS jobs involve”

 Carol Orr, an emergency nurse practitioner who also does work for the NHS in education, also took part in the performance.
 She had created props for the show, showing what appeared to be the gruesome sight of a broken bone protruding out of the patient’s leg.